aadi-mishra/robotino/README.md

 ## 2. Running programs on Robotino
-* ssh into Robotino from your companion computer as `ssh nvidia@134.28.45.77`
+* SSH into Robotino from your companion computer as `ssh nvidia@134.28.45.77`
 * Once you have done the setup and everything works smooth.
 Call `roscore` in a terminal.
 * Now in a separate terminal run the following.
 Make sure you have permissions to access the port.
     * `rosrun rosserial_python serial_node.py /dev/ttyACM0 _baud:=115200`